KJHJason/Cultured-Downloader-CLI/README.md

                              Example: "12345,67891" (without the quotes) -s, --session string       Your _session_id cookie value to use for the requests to Fantia.
       --text_file string     Path to a text file containing Fanclub and/or post URL(s) to download from Fantia.
+      --user_agent string    Set a custom User-Agent header to use when communicating with the API(s) or when downloading.
 ```

 ## Pixiv Fanbox Flags